The treatment options for bladder cancer largely depend on how advanced the cancer is.

 TURBT is carried out under general anaesthetic.
 The surgeon uses an instrument called a cystoscope to locate the visible tumours and cut them away from the lining of the bladder.
 The wounds are sealed (cauterised) using a mild electric current, and you may be given a catheter to drain any blood or debris from your bladder over the next few days.

-After surgery, you should be given a single dose of chemotherapy, directly into your bladder, using a catheter.
+After surgery, you may be given a single dose of chemotherapy, directly into your bladder, using a catheter.
 The solution is kept in your bladder for around an hour before being drained away.

 Most people are able to leave hospital less than 48 hours after having TURBT and are able to resume normal physical activity within two weeks.